 Some people are very sensitive to smell and taste.
 Drinking water in Scotland is of a very high quality but you may sometimes notice a slight taste or smell, particularly of chlorine.
 If you do there is no cause to worry.

-BUT, if you notice a particularly bad or strong smell or taste which means you cannot drink the water, or you notice a smell or taste for the first time, you should contact Scottish Water immediately.
+However, if you notice a particularly bad or strong smell or taste which means you cannot drink the water or you notice a smell or taste for the first time, you should contact Scottish Water immediately.
 Contact details are listed on this website under Useful Links.

 Any one of the following could cause people to notice a slight smell or taste in their drinking water:

 Much of our drinking water is obtained by treating waters taken from rivers and reservoirs.
 In summer, these waters sometimes have a musty or earthy smell or taste before they are treated.
 Treatment removes most of these smells and tastes, but less so in hot and dry weather.